daverosoff/mcgd/decks/10/Deck.md

 ## The left

 On the left, our slice curve is $f(0, y) = y - y^2$.
-Its domain is the interval $0 \leq x \leq 2$.
+Its domain is the interval $0 \leq y \leq 2$.
 Since the slice curve is continuous on this closed interval, it possesses global optima.

 - In your groups, find the global optima of the slice curve.
 (Remember to check the endpoints of the domain!)
 - $f'(0,y) = 1 - 2y$